chrisbetze/Embedded-System-Design/Lab1/README.md

 * Simplex

 ## Results
-For the final optimal code, we calculate the execution times and we compare them with their initial.
+For the final optimal code, we calculate the execution times (also with python scripts) and we compare them with their initial.
 |  | Minimum (s) | Average (s) | Maximum (s) |
 | ------------- | ------------- | ------------- | ------------- |
 | **Exhaustive**  |  0.042233  |  0.043519  | 0.046476  |